jameschuang2002/jameschuang2002.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: UNC Chapel Hill
+subtitle: Department of Computer Science, UNC Chapel Hill

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info: >

 selected_papers: true # includes a list of papers marked as "selected={true}"